 - Discuss ways that students can be safe during science time.
 Emphasize the points discussed in the Science Safety Contract your child's teacher will send home.
 Discuss the importance of following the safety rules and wearing safety equipment. - Use objects from home to classify matter according to physical properties of matter.
 The physical properties include observable properties such as color, shape, texture, and state of matter; measurable properties such as mass and temperature; and testable properties such as magnetism and relative density. - Conduct investigations at home about mixtures by using common objects and substances from home.
 Help your child understand that solutions are types of mixtures.
 In a mixture that is not a solution, the physical properties of the ingredients do not change after the ingredients have been combined.
-In mixtures that are solutions, the physical properties of the ingredients of the ingredients change after they have been combined.
+In mixtures that are solutions, the physical properties of the ingredients change after they have been combined.

-Concepts within Unit #1 Success Criteria for this Concept Competencies that will Link to TEKS Students can be graded in this unit Concept #1: Launching Scientific Mindsets 4.1B, 4.1C Identify safe practices that must be followed when conducting classroom and field investigations.
+Concepts within Unit #1 Link to TEKS Success Criteria for this Concept Students can Concept #1: Launching Scientific Mindsets 4.1B, 4.1C Identify safe practices that must be followed when conducting classroom and field investigations.
 Describe the use of safety equipment to keep everyone safe.
 Describe the Scientific and Engineering Practices that they will use to conduct investigations and design solutions to problems.
 Describe how scientists' work and engineers' work are different from each other.
 Describe common mindsets that they will use to conduct investigations and design solutions to problems.
 Set up their interactive notebook.
-Competency 1: Matter and Energy